Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Summary

-~The RQM model critical regions are smooth,~noticeably broad (perpendicular to the crossover transition line) and have similar spread as found for the QMVT model contours in the Ref.~\cite{schafwag12}.~Having lager spread below the CEP on the $T$ axis,~the QMVT model contours get successively compressed developing a narrow neck like structure below the $T_{\cep}$ because the CEP lies at higher chemical potential $\mu_{\cep}=286$ MeV where the curvature of first order phase transition line is large.~The above narrowing is almost non existent for the RQM model contours below the $T_{\cep}$ which are quite smooth because the CEP lies at significantly lower chemical potential $\mu_{\cep}=243.12$ MeV where the first order transition line has noticeably smaller curvature.~The total $T$ axis spread of the PQMVT-I model critical region signified by the $R_{q}=2$ susceptibility contour,~is almost double the $T$ axis size of the RPQM-I model critical region while the total spread of the PQMVT model critical region on the $\mu$ axis,~is only about 10 MeV larger than the total $\mu$ axis size of the critical region found in the RPQM-I model.~The significantly large PQMVT-I model critical regions,~become successively narrower below the $T_{\cep}$ with a large compressed neck like structure as in the QMVT model.~Here again the above feature is caused by the fact the CEP lies at a significantly higher chemical potential $\mu_{\cep}=280$ MeV where the curvature of the first order transition line is quite large.~In contrast to the above,~the RPQM-I model CEP lies noticeably higher up and significantly left in the phase diagram at smaller chemical potential $\mu_{\cep}=237.8$ MeV where the curvature of the first order transition line is small.~Therefore one gets smooth,somewhat symmetrical critical regions in the RPQM-I model with a negligibly small compression in the width of contour below the CEP. ~The $R_{q}=2$ critical region for the RPQM-II model has almost an equal spread on the $T$ axis (53.1 MeV) and $\mu$ axis (54.2 MeV) due to effect of quark back reaction in the PolyLog-glue Polyakov loop potential.~The RPQM-II model contours while being larger than the spread of RPQM-I model contours,~are smoother,~broader and do not have narrow neck like structure below its $T_{\cep}$.~The PQMVT-II model critical regions with similar features as those of the PQMVT-I model,~have smaller narrowing in the width of critical region below its $T_{\cep}$ due to the effect of quark back reaction.~The above analysis serves our third and last objective.
+The RQM model critical regions are smooth, noticeably broad perpendicular to the crossover line, and share a similar total spread with the QMVT model contours in Ref.~\cite{schafwag12}.
+However, while the QMVT model contours have a large spread above the CEP, they compress into a narrow, neck-like structure below $T_{\cep}$ because its CEP lies at a higher chemical potential ($\mu_{\cep}=286$~MeV) where the first-order line curvature is large.
+This narrowing is practically absent in the RQM model contours due to its significantly lower CEP position in $\mu$ direction ($\mu_{\cep}=243.12$~MeV) where the boundary curvature is much smaller.
+For the Polyakov-loop-extended frameworks without quark back-reaction, the total $T$-axis spread of the PQMVT-I critical region (signified by the $R_{q}=2$ contour) is more than double that of the RPQM-I model, whereas its $\mu$-axis spread is only about 17~MeV larger.
+Like the QMVT case, the large PQMVT-I model critical region narrows drastically below $T_{\cep}$ into a compressed neck because its CEP is situated at a high chemical potential ($\mu_{\cep}=283$~MeV).
+Conversely, the RPQM-I model CEP is located noticeably higher and further left at a smaller chemical potential ($\mu_{\cep}=237.8$~MeV), yielding smooth, somewhat symmetrical critical regions with negligible contour compression.
+Incorporating quark back-reaction, the $R_{q}=2$ critical region for the RPQM-II model exhibits nearly symmetric spreads along the $T$ axis (48.3~MeV) and $\mu$ axis (49.6~MeV).
+The RPQM-II model contours are larger, smoother, and broader than their RPQM-I model counterparts, lacking any narrow neck below $T_{\cep}$.
+Similarly, the PQMVT-II model critical regions show a reduced narrowing below $T_{\cep}$ compared to PQMVT-I model due to the back-reaction effect.
+This comparative analysis completely addresses our second objective.